Eves Corner, Danbury

 We are proud of our school, where we foster a family and friendly atmosphere, where learning is fun and exciting.

 Danbury is surrounded by beautiful woodland and countryside and part of our curriculum is delivered outdoors to take advantage of this exciting natural environment.
 Every week, Outdoor Learning takes place where the whole of KS1 enjoy the great outdoors whilst developing essential life skills such as dealing with risk, observation, communication, reasoning and problem solving.
 Through this part of the curriculum we aim to help our pupils become more responsible, independent learners because we truly believe that a confident, well-rounded child is a more inquisitive and better learner.

-At Heathcote, we are fortunate to have small classes with a maximum class size of 16 pupils.
+At Heathcote, we are fortunate to have small classes, not exceeding 20 pupils per class.
 Children therefore benefit from excellent teacher/pupil ratios which allows us to cater for each child’s individual needs in order that they can reach their true potential.